shreejesh2003/Food-Villa/README.md

 use link from react router dom import {Link} from 'react-router-dom'
 <Link to>
-Two types of routing in web apps
+#Two types of routing in web apps
-Client-side routing
-Server-side routing
+Client-side routing:Only components get changes no server calls Server-side routing